roman-milk/roman-milk.github.io/making-scents.md

  "Yes, husband." she replied.
 Mariko got up, got dressed and finished her chores.
 She massaged her husband's shoulders and watched TV with him.
 Later, they fucked again.
 This time, he was quicker than before.
 She didn't care.
 She had made a decision that night that brought a comforting happiness to her.
 Next week, she was going over to Donald's apartment and she was going to seduce him.

  Vote.
 Write feedback.
-Inspire me to write more! ;-) Report_Story #1
+Inspire me to write more! ;-)